-Pumpkin carving teaches kids fine-motor skills.
-They are cutting, cleaning, measuring, poking, painting, gluing and designing the pumpkin—all important fine-motor skills and ways to build their brains; their problem-solving skills, plus their creativity and imaginations.
+Pumpkin carving teaches kids fine motor skills.
+They are cutting, cleaning, measuring, poking, painting, gluing, and designing the pumpkin—all-important fine-motor skills and ways to build their brains; their problem-solving skills, plus their creativity and imagination.

 #2: Learning Spatial Intelligence Skills

 Pumpkin carving also builds spatial skills in children.
 These skills are developed when children construct or re-construct shapes and patterns in their minds.

 It’s what architects, engineers, artists, and mathematicians do—understand and navigate three-dimensional space.
 Remember Michelangelo when he visualized the human body trapped in stone?
 Same principle.
 These are great skills to develop when carving a pumpkin!